 During the divorce process, you may have agreed to pay spousal support as part of your marital settlement agreement.
 Unfortunately, Virginia doesn’t offer a statement formula for determining the amount or duration of support.
-The American Academy of Matrimonial Lawyers recommends this guideline: “the duration of the award is arrived at by multiplying the length of the marriage by the following factors: 0-3 years (.3); 3-10 years (.5); 10-20 years (.75); over 20 years permanent alimony.”
+The American Academy of Matrimonial Lawyers recommends this guideline: “the duration of the award is arrived at by multiplying the length of the marriage by the following factors: 0-3 years (.3); 3-10 years (.5); 10-20 years (.75); 25 years permanent alimony.”
 While this guideline is helpful during the negotiation process, the final determination truly depends on the circumstances of your marriage and the judgment of the court.
 If the court awarded spousal support to your ex, they may have formulated the amount based on Virginia Code § 20-107.1.

 This answer may depend on the type of spousal support ordered by the court: